tarantool/metrics/doc/monitoring/plugins.rst

 Plugin-specific API
 -------------------

-We encourage you to use the following methods **only when developing a new plugin**.
+We encourage you to use the following methods **only when you're developing a new plugin**.

 ..  module:: metrics

 ..  function:: invoke_callbacks()

-    Invokes the function registered via
+    Invoke a function registered via
     ``metrics.register_callback(<callback>)``.
     Used in exporters.

 ..  function:: collectors()

-    Designed to be used in exporters in favor of ``metrics.collect()``.
+    List all collectors in the registry.
+Designed to be used in exporters.

-    :return: a list of created collectors
+    :return: A list of created collectors.

 ..  class:: collector_object